survivejs/react-book/manuscript/11_deploying_applications.md

 React.render(<App/>, document.body);
 ```

 So this is just an example.
 You would probably hook this up to a router, but the important part is using `require.ensure`.
-When Webpack finds that statement it will automatically create a chunk that can be lazy loaded.
+When webpack finds that statement it will automatically create a chunk that can be lazy loaded.

 T> **What is the array on the first argument?**: If you try to lazy load a chunk that depends on an other lazy loaded chunk you can set it as a dependency in the array.
 Just type in the path to the chunk; e.g. `['./FunnyButton.js']`